aepryus/Cocytus/Outside.md

 how will the API structure the data internally?
 And then finally the question of how the ‘end user’, i.e., the programmer using the API, will interact with the API comes to mind.

-But when an API comes about in this manner, that last step, the programmers interface, suffers.
+But when an API comes about in this manner, that last step, the programmer's interface, suffers.
 It suffers because rather than being designed for the developer that will use it, it was designed for the tool that it encapsulates.

 Instead, the first question should not have been ‘how do I solve this problem’; but rather, ‘if this problem were solved, how would I want to interact with it?’